Japanese name: フラン

 So here’s the thing: I genuinely like Fran.
 This might not seem to be the case with the snark above, but I do like her as a character and I really do like what few bits of character development she gets.
 My problem with Fran isn’t with Fran herself, it’s really with the narrative.
 Fran’s whole concept is really interesting — a viera who was unsatisfied with being a Tree Person and decided to go be a fabulous sky pirate! — and we even got to see a bit of her backstory in the actual game, which is more than I can say for a lot of other characters.
 (I am looking directly at Penelo.)

 The issue is that it’s just never really explored.
-Sure, we go to Eruyt Village, we meet Fran’s sisters, we go find Mjrn and help her get back home, Fran chats with Jote and leaves for good.
+Sure, we go to Eruyt Village, we meet the viera, we go find Mjrn and help her get back home, Fran chats with Jote and leaves for good.
 These are all significant character moments for Fran, and yet we never see any change in her characterization after this point of the game.
 She just goes back to being a vehicle for exposition and the occasional one-liner to add onto whatever Balthier (or whoever) just said.
 You can’t really say that Fran has a character arc in the game, because there’s not even enough there to justify that.
 Even the stuff in Eruyt Village is just something that happens and then the plot moves on.

-I can’t fault Fran for any of this, because she’s a fictional character and it’s just the way she was written.
+I can’t fault Fran for any of this, because she’s a fictional character and it’s simply the way she was written.
 I just think Fran would have been more interesting if at some point one of the other characters would have turned to her and gone “So hey, how did you feel about that part where you went back home for the first time in 50 years?”
 Or, heaven forbid, Fran could offer something herself.
 Within the game Fran is a reactive character; she really just reacts to everything that happens as the plot demands it (like the umpteenth instance of the Mist), which makes it difficult for her to do much of her own.

 Despite all of this I do actually like Fran, which probably sounds strange given the critical opinions above, but hey.
 You can be critical of something and still like it.

 One other note: Fran’s dialogue in the Pharos makes absolutely no sense — the bit where she echoes Cid’s lines.
 Like.
 What?
 Is there something I’m missing here or is it just bad writing?
 I almost feel like it’s supposed to be a callback to the backstory between Balthier and Fran that we never see, like Fran echoing something she said to him once rather than just repeating what Cid said, but maybe that’s just me.
 (Speaking of which, actually knowing how they know each other would have been a great way to develop them.
-There are some stories where that’s not necessary, but in a game like FFXII where half the characters were not fully developed, I think it would have helped a lot.)
+There are some stories where that’s not necessary, but in a game like FFXII where half the characters weren't fully developed, I think it would have helped a lot.)